 - Health risks (tobacco use, high blood pressure, obesity)

 - Causes of death

-Other countries that ranked high for health include Iceland, Switzerland, Singapore and Australia.
+Other countries that ranked high for health include Italy, Iceland, Japan and Switzerland.
 Factors including outdoor activities and exercise, high-quality health care and healthy diets are just a few of the things that contribute to these nations’ healthier lifestyles and higher life expectancies.

 The top 10 healthiest countries according to the Bloomberg Global Health Index are listed below in the order they were ranked.